 Private student loans are educational loans made by any lender that is not the government.
 Just like federal loans, they can be used for school-related expenses such as tuition, textbooks, and housing.
 Although, in rare cases private student loans can offer a better interest rate than those available through the federal government, in most cases the interest rates and loan repayment terms available through federal loans are better for borrowers.
-Here are some considerations to think about when deciding to turn to private student loans.
+Here are some considerations to think about when deciding to turn to private student loans in order to pay for college.

 Scholarships and Grants